The Honor Code

-The Associate Vice President of Student Affairs as designated by the Vice President for Student Affairs and Dean of Students, has primary responsibility to coordinate all aspects of responding to social violations of the Honor Code, and refers cases to appropriate bodies for adjudication.
+The Associate Vice President for Student Affairs, as designated by the Vice President for Student Affairs and Dean of Students, has primary responsibility to coordinate all aspects of responding to social violations of the Honor Code, and refers cases to appropriate bodies for adjudication.

 The Associate Provost, as designated by the Provost and Dean of the College, has primary responsibility to coordinate all aspects of responding to academic violations of the Honor Code and works with the Faculty Coordinator for Academic Integrity to refer cases to appropriate bodies for adjudication.

-Normally, to proceed with a hearing, the Honor Board Chair, or his or her designee, three student members, two faculty members, and the Associate Provost and Associate Dean of Students/Director of Residential Life, or their designees, must be present.
-However, in some instances (with the consent of the student being brought before the Board), a hearing may proceed without a full board.
+Normally, to proceed with a hearing, the Honor Board Chair, or their designee, three student members, two faculty members, and the Associate Provost and Associate Vice President for Student Affairs, or their designees, must be present.
+However, in some instances (with the consent of the student being brought before the Board), an Administrative Hearing may proceed without a full board.

-When classes are not in session, cases normally referred to the Honor Board may be handled by an administrative board as determined by the Associate Dean of Students/Director of Residential Life or the Associate Provost in consultation with the Honor Board Chair and Vice Chair, unless a student requests the case be heard by the Honor Board when classes resume.
+When classes are not in session, cases normally referred to the Honor Board may be handled by an administrative board as determined by the Associate Vice President for Student Affairs or the Associate Provost in consultation with the Honor Board Chair and Vice Chair, unless a student requests the case be heard by the Honor Board when classes resume.

 Associate Vice President & Associate Dean of Students - These members of the Student Affairs Office can hear cases of alleged social violations of the Honor Code and make decisions regarding the referral of those violations to the Honor Board.